 - Premenstrual syndrome (PMS).
 Early research shows that taking manganese along with calcium helps improve symptoms of PMS, including pain, crying, loneliness, anxiety, restlessness, irritability, mood swings, depression, and tension.
 Researchers aren't sure whether the improvement is due to the calcium, manganese, or the combination.

 - Infants with birth weight below the 10th percentile.
 Some research has found that women with manganese levels that are too high or too low might have a higher chance of delivering male infants with birth weights below the 10th percentile.
 This was not the case for female infants.
 It's unclear if taking a manganese supplement while pregnant can help prevent low birth weight in males.

 - Wound healing.
 Early research shows that applying a dressing containing manganese, calcium, and zinc to chronic skin wounds for 12 weeks may improve wound healing.

 - Other conditions.

-Manganese is LIKELY UNSAFE when inhaled by adults for long periods of time.
-Excess manganese in the body can cause serious side effects, including symptoms resembling Parkinson's disease, such as shaking (tremors).
+When inhaled: Manganese is LIKELY UNSAFE when inhaled by adults for long periods of time.
+Excess manganese in the body can cause serious side effects, including poor bone health and symptoms resembling Parkinson disease, such as shaking (tremors).

 Long-term liver disease: People with long-term liver disease have trouble getting rid of manganese.
 Manganese can build up in these people and cause shaking, mental problems such as psychosis, and other side effects.
 If you have liver disease, be careful not to get too much manganese.